raymondotoo/Rays-Assistant/README.md

 ![Rays-Assistant Dashboard](Rays%20LLM%20Dashboard.png)
 ## Rays-Assistant

-Rays-Assistant is a desktop app for interacting with multiple local LLMs (Ollama, GPT-Neo, Mistral, etc.) via a modern dashboard.
-It features persistent learning, conversation history, and easy model switching.
+Rays-Assistant is a privacy-focused desktop app for interacting with multiple local LLMs (Ollama, GPT-Neo, Mistral, etc.) via a modern dashboard.
+All models run entirely on your device—no cloud, no data sharing.
+Enjoy persistent learning, conversation history, and easy model switching with full control over your data.

 ## Dashboard Preview
 ![Rays-Assistant Dashboard](Rays%20LLM%20Dashboard.png)